openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 * Allow registration of new backend clients through Django configuration settings, enabling developers to define their own backend clients that inherit from the base ``BackendClient`` class.
 * Support configuration of multiple backends for different data sources, with each backend registered and discoverable through Django's configuration system.
-* Enable the same base backend type to be configured differently for different deployment environments or data source variations.
+* Enable the same base backend type to be configured differently for different deployment environments.
 * Provide a registry mechanism that allows the evaluation engine to discover and select appropriate backends based on criterion type requirements.

 II.
 Criteria Template Classes and Base Framework
 ================================================

+This section defines how criterion type templates from :doc:`0002-user-groups-model-foundations` become functional criteria types.
+The focus is on creating a consistent interface that enables validation, configuration, and evaluation while maintaining flexibility for diverse criterion types.

 Adopt runtime framework approach for criterion type templates
 -------------------------------------------------------------